garn

 How does garn differ from docker, vagrant, etc.?

 garn uses nix instead of containers or VMs to provide dependencies.
-These dependencies will all be installed into the nix store (in /nix/store
+These dependencies will all be installed into the nix store (in /nix/store) and will be provided from there in the environments that you create with garn.

 That means that garn scripts and checks and everything else you do when developing with garn runs natively on your machine.
 So there is no overhead that you would get when using VMs or containers on non-linux hosts.